 Take a Walk in the Park

 Walk east from the Medina to the main road and then another four or five city blocks and you suddenly come to a high fence.
 This fence runs the entire length of the city from north to south and is the edge of the town.
-On the other side of the fence is a forest of eucalyptus and other trees and between them you can glimpse sand dunes and a lake.
+On the other side of the fence is a forest of eucalyptus and other trees and beyond this, you can glimpse sand dunes and a lake.

 This feels surreal.
 Towns don’t usually stop so suddenly like this, why is there a forest and lakes in a desert landscape, and why gum trees – aren’t they supposed to be in Australia?

-Sadly the first meter or so of this park beyond the fence, and for a 20m radius from each gate is a public dumping ground, nothing big just dirty rubbish, however get past this and there are trails to wander, hills to climb.
+Sadly the first meter or so of this park beyond the fence, and for a 20m radius from each gate is a public dumping ground, nothing big, just dirty rubbish, however get past this and there are trails to wander, hills to climb.
 It is such a strange and surreal border to the town that I almost wonder now whether I imagined it.
 I tried to search it on the web and my first result promised me “The best ten parks in Essaouira” but it was lying, none of the things listed was a park and nor was this place mentioned.

 Essaouira – Conclusion